By: Jeremy Neisser

 On the other hand, running hats are designed to be more streamlined and they’re extensively tested to give a better aerodynamic performance than bare heads.

-4. A Good Hat Will Enhance Your Vision
+4. Sun Protection & Enhance Your Vision

 If you’re running on a sunny day, sun glares can be a huge issue that will always force you to slow down to avoid accidents.